 Seller: Better World Books Ltd, Dunfermline, United Kingdom

-Condition: Good.
+Condition: Very Good.
 New Ed.
-Pages intact with minimal writing/highlighting.
-The binding may be loose and creased.
-Dust jackets/supplements are not included.
+Pages intact with possible writing/highlighting.
+Binding strong with minor wear.
+Dust jackets/supplements may not be included.
 Stock photo provided.
 Product includes identifying sticker.
 Better World Books: Buy Books.
 Do Good.
-Seller Inventory # GRP97951223
+Seller Inventory # 13036335-6

 Quantity: 1 available